 How Long Does it Take to Deep Fry a Turkey?

 A common question that many people have is how long does it take to deep fry a turkey?
 The good news is that it’s around 1/3- 1/2 the time it takes to cook a turkey in the oven.
-Check out:

 What Kind of Oil Should I Use?